 Teach kids that resting, having a positive mindset, eating healthy foods, and engaging in physical activity will help them make better choices.

 First and foremost, fit is about choices.
 Each day a child, no matter their age, makes many choices that impact their health and well-being.
-The lessons in this unit build awareness of the many moments each day when they can make a choice, then empowers them to make the best choice—the fit choice!
+The lessons in this unit build awareness of the many moments each day when they can make a choice, then empowers them to make the healthy choice—the fit choice!
 Print and display the fit Posters to support healthy decision-making involving recharge, mood, food, and move.

 Follow along with the slideshow as you continue the lesson.